MikuSnow/BetonQuest./Quick-start-tutorial.md

       bye:
         text: I need to go, sorry.

 Now you should experiment some more with this conversation, you can help yourself by looking at the _innkeeper.yml_ file.
 Try to understand how that conversation works step by step.
-As the excercise you should complete the Miner NPC, so he asks you to mine some iron ore, then smelt it in the furnace, next craft an armor with and return to him wearing this armor.
+As the excercise you should complete the Miner NPC, so he asks you to mine some iron ore, then smelt it in the furnace, next craft an armor with it and return to him wearing this armor.

 You might want to check out the _Reference_ chapter to see how to handle items in your quests and how to add entries to the journal.
 If you want to use Citizens NPCs instead of the ones made with clay you will find information you need in that chapter too.
-To find out more about events, conditions, objectives, conversations and variables, read the next chapter.
+To find out more about events, conditions, objectives and variables, take a look at the appropriate lists (after the _Reference_ chapter).